About A Queer Collision

 Audio description has been embedded within the creative process, creating an experience that is resonant and accessible for those with and without visual impairment.

 Premiered in Brighton Festival (2023), A Queer Collision is a transformative, cross-artform night out.
-Stuart and Willie are joined by cabaret artist Ebony Rose Dark and stilettos artist Rajan Das.
+Stuart and Willie are joined by cabaret artist Ebony Rose Dark and stilettos artist Rajan Das and special guest Venetia Blind.
+The performance has BSL interpretation from BSL interpreter Karl Llorca.

-Audiences are welcome to experience a 30-minute pre-show exhibition, including video and art installations and captivating cabaret performances from Ebony Rose Dark and Rajan Das, all carefully curated to set the stage for a transformative experience.
+Prior to the performance of A Queer Collision in the Theatre, you are invited to attend a pre-show exhibition, featuring video and art installations and captivating cabaret performances from Ebony and Rajan, all carefully curated to set the stage for a transformative experience.

 About Stuart Waters